SPhillips1337/AI_interview_assistant/PLAN.md

 # Interview Assistant — Project Plan

 ## One-line summary
-A small local HTML/PHP/jQuery site (Bootstrap 5) that accepts spoken or typed input in a textarea, then—after a short debounce—sends it to an LLM (Ollama or OpenAI) via a simple PHP proxy, clears the input, and shows the LLM response in a response pane.
-Includes an on/off toggle to enable/disable automatic sending.
+A simple web application that acts as an interview assistant.
+It takes spoken or typed input, sends it to a large language model (LLM), and displays the response.
+It also keeps a history of conversations and allows for deeper research on responses using Perplexica.

 ## Goals and acceptance criteria
 - UI: Clean, responsive page using Bootstrap 5 with a textarea, response area, and toggle button.